Independence of external administrators: A guide for creditors

 - the person is a partner or employee of an employee of an officer of the company.

-If a liquidator is appointed by the court, they act as an officer of the court and they should tell the court before they are appointed of any circumstances they are aware of that might cause doubts about their independence.
+Before a liquidator is appointed by the court, they should tell the court of any circumstances they are aware of that might cause doubts about their independence.

-A person who is consenting to be appointed as voluntary administrator must send to creditors, with the notice of the first meeting of creditors, a declaration about any relationships they may have.
-A liquidator in a creditors' voluntary liquidation must send to creditors a declaration about any relationships they have within 10 business days after their appointment.
-The declaration must:
+A person who consents to act as a voluntary administrator must send to creditors a declaration about any relationships they may have.
+This declaration is sent with the notice of the first meeting of creditors.
+A liquidator in a creditors’ voluntary liquidation must send to creditors within 10 business days after their appointment, a declaration about any relationships they have.